apache/nuttx/boards/arm/stm32/clicker2-stm32/README.txt

        sure that you are familiar with the content of that README.txt file.

-       Here is a quick "cheat sheet" for associated to setting up a coordinator and associating wth the WPAN:
+       Here is a quick "cheat sheet" for associated to setting up a coordinator and associating with the WPAN:

        1. Configure the Coordinator.
 On coordinator device do:

           nsh> i8 /dev/ieee0 startpan cd:ab
           nsh> i8 acceptassoc

-       2. Assocate an endpoint device with the WPAN.
+       2. Associate an endpoint device with the WPAN.
 On the endpoint
           device:

           nsh> i8 /dev/ieee0 assoc